Breakdown of Perturbative Expansions and Exact Algebraic Absorption of Finite-Size Fluctuations in Statistical Mechanics: Higher-Order Asymptotics and Structural Equivalence

-The generalized order relation $O(n^{1-k/2})$ provides evidence that the dynamic parameter $q_n$ acts as an algebraic generator for finite-length corrections.
-The single scaling rule $1-q_n = O(n^{-1})$ establishes a relationship that offsets the macroscopic behavior of higher-order moments without the combinatorial complexity of accumulating orthogonal polynomials.
+The generalized order relation $O(n^{1-k/2})$ provides analytical evidence that the dynamic parameter $q_n$ is not a fitting parameter, but an algebraic generator for finite-size structural corrections.
+The single geometric scaling rule $1-q_n = O(n^{-1})$ establishes an isomorphic relationship that offsets the macroscopic behavior of all higher-order moments without relying on the combinatorial complexity of accumulating orthogonal Hermite polynomials.

-While this paper has proven the absorption of the fluctuations up to the third order (skewness) by matching the algebraic coefficients, the emergence of the $O(n^{-1/2})$ scale for $k=3$ suggests that the generalized framework encapsulates the kurtosis and beyond.
-Elucidating a comprehensive structural mapping between the classical Hermite polynomial basis and the $q$-logarithmic Taylor coefficients for $k \ge 3$ remains an open problem.
-Resolving this will complete a mathematical connection between traditional probability theory and our generalized algebraic framework.
+While this paper has mathematically proven the analytical absorption of the macroscopic fluctuations up to the third order (skewness) by matching the specific algebraic coefficients, the automatic emergence of the $O(n^{-1/2})$ scale for $k=3$ (and beyond) suggests a more universal paradigm.
+It implies that the $q$-deformed framework structurally absorbs the kurtosis and infinite higher-order deviations.